LocalGovIMS/localgov-ims-website/backlog/index.markdown

 navTitle: Backlog
 ---

-> As well as the current features of the IMS, a product backlog helps guide the future development of the system.
+> In addition to the current features of the IMS, a product backlog helps guide the further development of the system.

 Items on the backlog include: